-Many environmentally conscious choices are expensive; organic food and certified wood cost more, and solar panels and hybrid cars take a long time to realize savings.
+Many environmentally conscious choices are expensive; organic food and certified wood cost more, and solar panels and EVs take a long time to realize savings.
 But bottled water is an exception to the rule.
 One of the easiest ways that going green can save money is to drink tap water.

 On average, bottled water costs 4 cents per ounce.
-If you only drink bottled water, that adds up to around $1,000 per year.
+If you drink only bottled water, that adds up to around $1,000 per year.
 Compare that to tap water, which costs on average 3 cents per 100 gallons, or nearly $1 for one year’s worth of drinking water.
 Saving money becomes an environmental choice when you use the savings to pay the premium for environmentally conscious purchases.

-More than 90 percent of bottled water users cite safety and quality as the reasons they buy bottled.
+More than 90% of bottled water users cite safety and quality as the reasons they buy bottled.
 But roughly a quarter of all bottled water is tap water.
 Besides, the water quality standards set by the Environmental Protection Agency for tap water are more stringent than the Food and Drug Administration’s standards for bottled water.
 One (admittedly dated) study found that about a third of the water bottles tested did not meet even those standards.

 The absence of widespread bottle-borne illnesses indicates that bottled water is generally safe, but for most Americans, tap water is safer.

 Technically, water is a renewable resource, but fresh water is not always replenished as quickly as we extract it.
 When you’re drinking water from somewhere else, you may be contributing to water scarcity in another community.
 For example, half the residents of Fiji don’t have access to clean well water like that bottled for export from the country.
 Even in the U.S., bottled water companies have been found responsible for depleting local wetlands and streams.